Muterra/py_golix/README.md

     + Can also verify objects
 + Should EVERYONE verify the entire dynamic chain (particularly re: consistent author), or just servers?
 Probably everyone.
 Which means that needs to be added.
 Except, because that is a state preservation issue, that needs to be handled downstream.
 + Consider wrapping all parsing errors in SecurityError
++ Consider adding functionality to prevent access to attributes on ex. static bindings when loading a packed object until the object has been verified with receive_<object>.

 ## Done